jputrino/f5-openstack-lbaasv2/README.rst

 .. warning::

     Alpha and beta releases are **unsupported** development releases.
-We welcome feedback and bug reporting for these releases; see :ref:`Filing Issues <filing-issues>` for more information.
+We welcome feedback and bug reporting for these releases; see `Filing Issues <https://github.com/F5Networks/f5-openstack-lbaasv2#filing-issues>`_ for more information.

 Documentation